 EMEA Verizon Connect employees in the UK, Ireland, Germany, Netherlands, and France need to create a 1ERP Purchase Requisition, and those based in Spain, Portugal, Italy, and Poland need to follow the Tech Hub process.
 For the international procurement support, please reach out to VZC.Indirect.INTL.Purchasing@verizon.com.

-If you need to return an item you’ve ordered (laptop, monitor, and other accessory equipment), please hold on to your item.
+If you need to return an item you have ordered (Laptop, Monitor, and other accessory Equipment), please hold on to your item.
 We will provide instructions on returns shortly.
 We will not accept returns on the office supplies listed above.

 Fraudsters leverage events like COVID-19 to spread malware and steal credentials, including passwords and other sensitive information, through phishing.